janithcbk123/Handwritten-Character-Recognition-Using-Image-Processing/README.md

 <p align="left">
   In this case, we can see 23 epochs is a good value to be set.
 It has good accuracy, less losses in validation, and does not take so much time to train.
 </p>

+## Acknowledgements
+I would like to acknowledge and give our thanks to Mr. B.G.D.
+Achintha Madhusanka and the DMX5314 module team for supporting the project.